Nk125/Sulphur/README.md

 libssl and libcrypto required by client (to enable HTTPS requests), or build/download OpenSSL for Windows (You can download precompiled binaries)

 P.S.
 There's already static .libs in /lib compiled by me

+## WARNING!

+The libs included precompiled by me are with OpenSSL 1.1.1m MDx32, compile your own libs if you compile to/with;

+  * x64 or ARM CPUs

+  * MultiThread Compilations

+  * Static Compilations

+  * OpenSSL 3.0 Headers